 Television, movies, and books play fast and loose with the terms “restraining order” and “protective order.”
 In Utah, there is a difference between the two.
 Presumably, there is a difference between the two in other states, but each state may have its own phraseology, laws, and procedure.

-Protective Ordershttps://www.utcourts.gov/abuse/forms.html.
+Templates of the court forms necessary to ask for a protective order or fight against a protective order are available on the UT Courts website.
 Self-representation is possible, but it is wise to hire an attorney to give you advice, help you prepare the forms relevant to your situation, and appear in court with you.

 Protective orders can be transferred from state to state.
 Persons with a protective order who are relocating to a state in which the protective order was not originally issued will want to have readily available copies of the protective order and will want to contact the local court or a local lawyer to inquire as to what they must do to register the protective order locally.

 Restraining orders are specific orders often included in divorce decrees and other similar or related decrees, judgments, and orders.
 A court may order the parties going through a divorce to not sell their assets while the divorce case is ongoing.
 The court may also order the parties not to bother each other or engage in some other behavior that the court has determined is inappropriate or harmful.